 The Duke of Wellington statue was on my must see list.

-It was conveniently near the Gallery of Modern Art, which had an amazing showcase of a project featuring cardboard models of every religious building in town.
+It was conveniently right behind the statue is the Gallery of Modern Art, which had a fantastic collection of pieces.
+The one that I found the most breathtaking was a project (which I frustratingly don’t remember the name of now) featuring cardboard models of every religious building in town.

 The best place to visit on a sunny day was the Kelvingrove Art Gallery and Museum.
 It’s a beautiful building and has lovely grounds to lay around on.